-This month we have opposing views on Spike Jonze’s Her.
-Contributors Carlos and Rogelio hope they can remain friends, although it is unlikely.
+Guest contributor Rogelio Rodríguez and I had somewhat opposing views on Spike Jonze’s Her.
+I hope we can remain friends, although it is unlikely.

 written and directed by Spike Jonze